dylansward/SWEN261-Famine_Now/docs/DesignDoc.md

 ## Ongoing Rationale

-**(2025/11/18) Sprint 4 Rationales:** We have decided that we are content with having no other major decisions, and that this section will be left otherwise blank
+**(2025/11/18) Decision on Rationales:** We have decided that we are content with having no other major decisions, and that this section will be left otherwise blank